Updated August 8, 2022

 Title set-up fees

-As of February 2021, title set-up fees on IngramSpark are $25 for eBooks, $49 for print books, and $49 for both print and eBooks together.
+As of this writing, title set-up fees on IngramSpark are $25 for eBooks, $49 for print books, and $49 for both print and eBooks together but they frequently offer free setup promotions.
 See this page for an explanation of what is included in title set-up fees.
 Note that 1106 Design offers free title set-up for IngramSpark, meaning that this fee is waived for our customers.
 Also, we will assist you in setting up your account and uploading your files.
 IngramSpark does not provide services to authors to prepare books for publishing.

 Through IngramSpark, you can distribute your eBook, in the ePub format, to many eBook retailers, including Walmart (Kobo), Apple, and Barnes & Noble.
 You can sell your Kindle format eBook to Amazon via IngramSpark as well.
 For a full list of eBook retailers supported by IngramSpark, visit this page.